arturoCrisanto/FolderStructure/Readme.md

 # Run and Test

-1. Start the server using nodemon:
+1. Start the server using `nodemon`:

 ```bash
 npm run dev
 ```

-2. Test the endpoints using Postman or curl:
+2. Test the endpoints using `Postman`:

 GET `/items` - Retrieve all items
 GET `/items/:id` - Retrieve a specific item